 Ideally, Teach Writing the Phonograms First

-However, whether you do or not, teach your child to form the phonogram d by making a counterclockwise circle, then continuing up to make the line, then back down to the baseline, and then teach him to form the phonogram b by beginning with the line, and then making a clockwise circle after the line reaches the baseline.
+However, I do highly recommend that you teach your child to form the phonogram d by making a counterclockwise circle, then continuing up to make the line, then back down to the baseline, and then teach him to form the phonogram b by beginning at the top of the line, and then making a clockwise circle after the line reaches the baseline.
 Printing the letters in this manner will come in very handy should you ever need to clear up later confusion between b and d.
 (See Telling b from d for more information.)

 Teach the Sounds Associated with Each Phonogram

 On the back of each phonogram flash card is a list of the sounds to be taught as represented by that phonogram.
 Thus, on the back of the first card, phonogram a, are the three sounds /a/, /ae/, and /o/.
-This is exactly the information your child should learn to associate with each phonogram.
-(Do not teach the key words; they are there to make clear the sound you should say.)
+This is exactly the information your child should learn to associate with that phonogram.
+(Except as noted later for a few words, do not teach the key words; they are there to make clear the sound you should say.)

-Thus, upon being shown the phonogram a, your child should eventually be able to respond with /a/, /ae/, /o/.
+Thus, upon being shown the phonogram a, your child should learn to respond with "/a/, /ae/, /o/."
 Do not call it the "letter a."
 Just call it /a/, /ae/, /o/, and leave it at that.
-Again, it will go even better if your child is also learning to form the phonogram as he learns the sounds associated with them.

-Also, on the back of several of the cards, is a note stating something like: "Call this the ending /ae/" (on the back of the phonogram ay.)
+On the back of several of the cards, is a note stating something like: "Call this the ending /ae/" (on the back of the phonogram ay.)
 Several of the phonograms, fourteen, to be exact, bear this note.
-They are phonograms like ay, ey, ce, me, te, and le that mainly occur at the end of words.
+They are phonograms like ay, ey, ce, me, ne, and le that mainly occur at the end of words.

 Another note you will find on the back of four of the flash cards reads something like "Call this the split vowel /oe/."
 These are the phonograms that can also be "split" in words like home and time and cute.